blacksourcecode/php-calculator/README.md

-This made by blacksourcecode may it be a help for you'r furture developing
+This is made by blacksourcecode may it be a help for you'r furture developing